magentabusiness/magentabusiness.github.io/use-cases/smart-energy.md

     <div class="about-text">
         <div class="short">
             <div class="block">
                 <p class="text">Smart energy is intelligent energy resource management using IoT to improve efficiency, reduce costs, and automate processes.
-ThingsBoard is a perfect platform for these tasks, providing scalable data collection, analytics, and real-time remote control.</p>
+IoT Hub is a perfect platform for these tasks, providing scalable data collection, analytics, and real-time remote control.</p>
             </div>
             <div class="demo-button">
                 <a id="UseCases_SmartEnergy_ViewLiveDemo" target="_blank" href="https://demo.thingsboard.io/dashboard/e8e409c0-f2b5-11e6-a6ee-bb0136cc33d0?publicId=963ab470-34c9-11e7-a7ce-bb0136cc33d0" class="button gtm_button">View live demo</a>            </div>
             </div>
         <div class="long">
             <p>IoT is radically transforming the approach to energy management.
 IoT sensors capture the consumption of electricity, water, heat, as well as environmental parameters such as pressure, temperature, and more.
 This data is used to make automated decisions — from shutting down systems in case of failures to optimizing consumption and preventing losses.</p>
-            <p>The ThingsBoard platform provides a powerful technology stack for building such systems.
+            <p>The IoT Hub platform provides a powerful technology stack for building such systems.
 It supports data collection from various types of devices and protocols (MQTT, CoAP, HTTP, etc.), dashboard visualizations, and advanced automation through its rule engine and alerting system.
 This enables real-time energy monitoring and rapid response to anomalies, reducing costs and improving operational efficiency.</p>
         </div>
     </div>
 </section>